e-Ventory/e-Ventory-App/README.md

-# Welcome to our e-Ventory app
+# Welcome to our e-Ventory